fermincruz/Deliverus-Backend-2022-2023/README.md

 ### 3.1.
 Environment values
 We need an environment file including the credentials of our database.
 To this end make a copy of `.env.example` and name the new file as `.env` at the project root folder.
 Replace the database connection values in order to match your database credentials.
-It is important to notice that the file `.env` contains credentials to access your database so it **must not be pushed to your repository**.
+It is important to notice that the file `.env` contains credentials to access your database so it **must not be pushed to your repository** (as specified in .gitignore).

 NOTE: you need a database user and a database schema named `deliverus`.
 Check Lab0 and IISSI1 for more information.